Australian Government advice for Belgium

 We advise you to exercise normal safety precautions in Belgium.
 Exercise common sense and look out for suspicious behaviour, as you would in Australia.

-There is an ongoing threat of terrorism in Europe.
-In the past, terrorist attacks have occurred in a number of European cities, such as Glasgow, London, Madrid, and Moscow.
+We assess there is a heightened threat of terrorist attack in a number of European countries, including Belgium.
+This threat is posed by those motivated by the current conflict in Iraq and Syria.
+In the past, terrorist attacks have occurred in a number of European cities, including Brussels, Glasgow, London, Madrid, Moscow, Oslo and Volgograd.
 Targets have included public transport and transport hubs, and public places frequented by foreigners.
-In addition, a number of planned attacks have been disrupted by European security services in recent years, underscoring the continuing interest of terrorists in attacking European locations.
+In addition, a number of planned attacks have been disrupted by European security services in recent years.
 Brussels hosts a number of international institutions, including the European Union and NATO.
+Australians should remain vigilant in public places and report any suspicious activity to police.

 Civil unrest/political tension